 In addition a set of instrument questions are activated.
 These questions provide the Principal Beamline Scientist or Microscope Scientists with the more technical information about how the instrument will be used.
 Should the proposal be successful, this is also used to aid with efficient scheduling.
 Always speak with the relevant Diamond scientists if anything is unclear.

-Here it is necessary to provide deatils of UK research grants that will be supporting the science within the proposal.
+In this area of the UAS it is necessary to provide details of UK research grants that will be supporting the science covered by the proposal.

-In the proposal it is necessary to state any other faciloities to which this proposal - or similar proposals - have been submitted.
+In the proposal it is necessary to state any other facilities to which this proposal - or similar proposals - have been submitted.

 The ERA - or Experimental Risk Assessment - as several parts and enables the Diamond Safety, Health and Environment (SHE) group to assess the safety of the proposed work.